 The Configuration/Setup Utility program is part of the basic input/output system (BIOS).
 Use it to configure serial port assignments, change interrupt request (IRQ) settings, change the startup-device sequence, set the date and time, and set passwords.
-For information about using this program, see "Using the Configuration/Setup Utility program" on page 38.
+For information about using this program, see "Using the Configuration/Setup Utility program" on page 44.

-LSI Logic Configuration Utility program
+· LSI Logic Configuration Utility program

 Use the LSI Logic Configuration Utility program to configure devices that are attached to the SAS/SATA controller.
-For information about using this program, see "Using the LSI Logic Configuration Utility program" on page 43.
+For information about using this program, see "Using the LSI Logic Configuration Utility program" on page 51.

-Important: If the server is a simple-swap SATA model and you have installed an optional SATA RAID Kit, you can use the LSI Logic Configuration Utility program to configure the simple-swap SATA hard disk drives.
+Important: If the server is a simple-swap SATA model that contains a SATA RAID back plate, you can use the LSI Logic Configuration Utility program to configure the simple-swap SATA hard disk drives.

-The following table lists the different server configurations and the applications available for configuring and managing RAID arrays.
+The following table lists the different server configurations and the applications that are available for configuring and managing RAID arrays.